-The final expenditures for the District at year-end were \$360,521 less than budgeted.
-The variance is principally due to salaries and benefits, materials and supplies, and capital outlay being lower than budget.
-Actual revenues were less than budgeted by \$155,630.
-The variance is principally due to property assessment and other revenues being lower than budgeted.
+The final expenditures for the District at year-end were \$249,657 less than budgeted.
+The variance is principally due to materials and supplies and capital outlay being less than budget.
+Actual revenues were less than budgeted by \$12,338.